Uminosachi/inpaint-anything/README.md

 Please follow these steps to install the software:

-1. Create a new conda environment with Python:
+1. Create a new conda environment:

 ```bash
 conda create -n inpaint python=3.10